thatjames/gatekeeper-go/README.md

 #### Prometheus

-If true, the webserver will expose a prometheus metrics endpoint at `/metrics`
+If true, the webserver will expose a prometheus metrics endpoint at `/metrics`.
+This is required for the metrics to be displayed in the UI.

+### DNS

+#### UpstreamServers

+An array of DNS servers to use for upstream queries

+#### Interface

+The interface name gatekeeper will bind to

+#### LocalDomains

+A mapping of domain_name:desired_static_ip to provide static IP addresses to clients.

+#### Port

+The port gatekeeper will bind the DHCP server to

+#### BlockLists

+An array of URLs to blocklists to use for upstream queries

 **note:** if no `HTPasswdFile` is provided, then the default username/password is admin/admin